Quantifying Global Networks of Exchange through the Louvain Method: Introduction

 \subsection{Louvain Clustering}

-The goal of the Louvain method \cite{louvain} is to find a configuration of clusters that maximizes the modularity of a graph.
-Modularity is defined in the range $[-1,1]$ and is a measure of how dense connections are within clusters compared to connections between clusters.
-A large modularity signifies that clusters are held together by numerous strong connections, meaning our tool is able to accurately identify patterns of similar topics and countries across multiple independent CRS reports.
-Modularity is calculated with
+The Louvain method \cite{louvain} aims to find a configuration of clusters that maximizes the modularity of a graph.
+Modularity is a scalar defined in the range $[-1,1]$ that measures the difference in density between inter-cluster and intra-cluster connections.
+It is formally calculated as:

 where $m$ is half the sum of all edge weights, $A_{ij}$ is the weight of the edge connecting nodes $i$ and $j$, $k_i$ is the sum of the weights of all edges connected to node $i$, $c_i$ is the cluster that node $i$ belongs to, and $\delta$ is the Kronecker delta function shown below.